 Vancouver is a busy and popular Canadian City to visit in the summer and often local residents and tourists are looking to escape the hustle and bustle for the weekend and explore Beautiful British Columbia and all that the province has to offer in its own backyard.
 British Columbia has many attractions for kids, families and couples, however sometimes you want to explore a new destination for a weekend and become a tourist in your own province.
 We have included locations that you can access either by flight or drive.

-Below we have created a list of the Best Weekend Trips from Vancouver, some can be done over a short weekend or a single night stay while others may require a long weekend due to distance away from the City.
-British Columbia has so much more to offer than just Vancouver so why not explore the different regions of British Columbia this summer!
+Below we have created a list of the Best Day Trips from Vancouver, some can be done over a short weekend or a single night stay while others may require a long weekend due to distance away from the City.
+British Columbia has so much more to offer than just Vancouver so why not explore the different regions of British Columbia this summer by taking one of our ideas for a weekend getaway from Vancouver for families!
 Checkout our Full Guide of Summer in Canada.

 - Downtown Vancouver